-Michael Horton, in his book, Christless Christianity: The Alternative Gospel of the American Church makes the assertion that Pelagianism is the “default setting” of the human heart.
-I can practically see your eyes glossing over right now.
+Michael Horton in his book Christless Christianity: The Alternative Gospel of the American Church makes the assertion that Pelagianism is the “default setting” of the human heart.
+It’s natural for us to want to reject the idea of original sin and the fall of man as a result.
 Let me give you a little background.

 We also see in Romans 5 that, “just as sin came into the world through one man, and death through sin, and so death spread to all men because all sinned,” (Romans 5:12, ESV).

-Pelagius believed that we do not inherit Adam’s sin by imputation of guilt or by nature.
+Pelagius believed that we do not inherit Adam’s sin by the imputation of guilt or by nature.
 The only effect, essentially that Adam has, Pelagius would say, is the example that he set.
-So from his perspective all are born neutral with no predisposition to evil.
+So from his perspective, all are born neutral with no predisposition to evil.
+It’s up to us, he would say.
 His position was rejected later by three different church councils.
 Back to Horton…

-Horton contends that semi-Pelagianism has found a home in American Christianity, (pg.
-62).
+Horton contends that semi-Pelagianism has found a home in American Christianity.

 Horton contends that “where we land” on this issue is likely the most significant factor in how we approach our faith, how we live our faith out, and how we share that faith with the world around us.